AshwinSheoran02/Online-Retail-Store/README.md

 The Front-end is made using PHP HTML and CSSS.
 MySQL is used for database.
 We have also used the Apache HTTP Server for making local website.

 ## How To Run
 Install Xampp (https://www.apachefriends.org/index.html) and copy the folder in the xampp directory.
-Run the Apache server and select the index.php from the folder , the website will run.
+Run the Apache server and select the index.php from the folder.

+Now Import the Datbase using the SQL datadump through the mysql workbench ,the website will run.

 ## Relevant Screenshots
 ![Screenshot (425)](https://user-images.githubusercontent.com/88393756/170465740-f54e1c8f-f3ec-43d6-be0d-42a58b1b0917.png)